 Maya Wrap ComfortFit Sling

-The Maya Wrap ComfortFit Sling is also a ring sling, but the Maya has somewhat rougher fabric than the competition and has a useful zippered pocket on the tail end.
-This sling is easy to use with a single adjustment on the shoulder.
-It is impressively comfortable to wear and comfortable for passengers with a close holding design.
-We like that this sling children from 8-35 lbs.
-The shoulder of this sling is lightly padded and has more material for a broad and comfortable wearing experience.
-The thoughtful design translates to longer adventures while staying comfortable, making the Maya one of the most comfortable in this lineup.
+The Maya Wrap ComfortFit Sling is a ring sling with somewhat rougher fabric than the competition, but it has a super useful zippered pocket on the tail.
+This sling is easy to use with a single shoulder adjustment.
+It offers impressive comfort to wear and for passengers with a close-hold design.
+We like that this sling works for children from 8-35 lbs.
+The shoulder strap of this sling is lightly padded.
+It includes more material for a broad placement across the shoulder and back when wearing it to increase comfort.
+The thoughtful design translates to longer, more comfortable adventures, making the Maya one of the most comfortable products in this lineup.

-If your child has sensitive skin, the Maya may not be your top choice given the somewhat scratchy material.
-In contrast, the Nalakai Ring Sling fabric is softer.
-However, the Maya zipper pocket is lightly padded and easily within reach, giving the wearer a feature we didn't see on any other sling we reviewed.
-Overall, the thicker fabric is comfy and ideal for winter use or children with less sensitive skin, and we feel the overall comfort makes up for the missing softness.
+If your child has delicate skin, the Maya may not be at the top of your list, given that the material is somewhat scratchy.
+However, the Maya zipper pocket is so useful and easily within reach, giving the wearer a feature we didn't see on any other sling in our tests.
+Overall, the thicker fabric can be comfortable for the wearer and ideal for winter use, and we feel the wearable comfort makes up for the lack of softness.